On Polynomial Multiplication in Chebyshev Basis: Introduction

-In this work, we extend the result of Lima, Panario and Wang \cite{LPW2010} which is to directly use Karatsuba's algorithm \cite{Kara62} within the multiplication of polynomials given in Chebyshev basis.
-In \cite{LPW2010} the authors partially succeeded in such a task but without being able to reach Karatsuba's asymptotic complexity.
+In this work, we extend the result of Lima, Panario and Wang \cite{LPW2010} who have partially succeeded in using Karatsuba's algorithm \cite{Kara62} within the multiplication of polynomials expressed in Chebyshev basis.
+Indeed, even if the method of \cite{LPW2010} uses Karatsuba's algorithm, its asymptotic complexity is still quadratic.
 Our approach here is more general and it endeavors to completely reduce the multiplication in Chebyshev basis to the one in monomial basis.
-Of course, one can already achieve such a reduction by using back and forth conversions between the Chebyshev and monomial basis using methods presented in \cite{BostanSalvySchost20008,BSS-2010}.
-However, this reduction scheme is not direct and it implies at least three calls to multiplication in monomial basis: two for the back and forth conversions and one for the multiplication of the polynomials.
-Note that it is not even clear from \cite{BostanSalvySchost20008,BSS-2010} that basis conversions are equivalent to only one multiplication in monomial basis.
-In this work, we present a new reduction scheme which does not rely on basis conversion and therefore reduces the number of multiplications in monomial basis to only two.
-We also demonstrate that degenerating this reduction for the case of DFT-based multiplication algorithm reduces the number of operations.
-Considering practical efficiency, we will see that our degenerated reduction scheme will definitively compete with implementations of the most efficient algorithms available in the literature.
+Of course, one can already achieve such a reduction by using back and forth conversions between the Chebyshev and the monomial basis using methods presented in \cite{BostanSalvySchost20008,BSS-2010}.
+However, this reduction scheme is not direct and it implies at least four calls to multiplication in monomial basis: three for the back and forth conversions and one for the multiplication of the polynomials.
+In this work, we present a new reduction scheme which does not rely on basis conversion and which uses only two calls to multiplication in monomial basis.
+We also demonstrate that we can further reduces the number of operations by slightly modifying this reduction for the case of DFT-based multiplication algorithm.
+Considering practical efficiency, we will see that our reduction scheme will definitively compete with implementations of the most efficient algorithms available in the literature.